Know Your Rights

 Other Resources for Immigrant and International Students

-- ILRC Red Cards: The Office of Social Justice & Belonging (SJB) has IRLC red cards available for pick-up in English and Spanish.
+- ILRC Red Cards: The Center for Belonging & Student Engagement (BSE) has IRLC red cards available for pick-up in English and Spanish.
 The ILRC’s Red Cards help people assert their rights and defend themselves in many situations, such as when ICE agents go to a home.
 Additional languages can be printed upon request.
-Please contact socialjustice@rowan.edu for more information.
+Please contact piersond@rowan.edu for more information.

 - Legal Aid Organizations: Some legal aid services specialize in immigration law.
 These organizations can provide legal advice or refer you to experienced immigration attorneys.